Fibromyalgia isn’t an easy condition to diagnose.

-One way that doctors try to narrow down a diagnosis of fibromyalgia is by exerting pressure on 18 small spots located throughout the body.
+In the past, one way that doctors tried to narrow down a diagnosis of fibromyalgia was by exerting pressure on 18 small spots located throughout the body to elicit the sensations of tenderness and pain.
 These spots are known as tender points.

 People with fibromyalgia are typically more concerned about full-body aches and general tenderness than specific tender spots.
 If you have fibromyalgia, you probably think most about the symptoms that interfere with your daily life.
 These may include: